Top Bar

 • Prerequisite: It is recommended that interested students successfully complete Art Studio 1

 Art 2 Studio is intended for students who wish to further develop and expand their creative talents.
-Students enjoy the opportunity to pursue areas of interest.
-All media are available for students' creative expression.
+Students enjoy the opportunity to pursue areas of interest and creative themes.
+Students will further enhance their creative knowledge by use of examples, exercises, critiques and creative projects.
+All media are available for students’ creative expression.
+The purchase of a sketchbook is recommended for this course.
+The purchase of a sketchbook is recommended for this course.

 Art 3 Studio